abdullahahmadd/world-top-banks-etl/README.md

 ---

-## About This Project
+## ℹ️ About This Project
-This ETL pipeline was completed as part of the IBM Data Engineering Specialization.
+- This ETL pipeline project is completed as part of the **IBM Data Engineering Specialization**.
-The project has been structured, documented, and uploaded to GitHub as a portfolio project showcasing practical data engineering skills.
+- The project has been structured, documented, and uploaded to GitHub as a portfolio project showcasing practical data engineering skills.